Latest VIVIS LOI Potential First Step to Phase 1 Clinical Trial on Preventing COVID-19 Infections Using CBD

 "We're about to embark on something that could have a tremendous impact worldwide," said Neutra CEO Sydney Jim.
 "If we ultimately decide to pursue this clinical research, it would easily be one of the biggest and more important things we've done.
 Right now, COVID has the world in its grip.
 It's had a far-reaching negative effect on not only people's health but has also taken a terrible toll on the global economy.
 We'll be looking at whether hemp-based CBD like that VIVIS produces could help reverse that."

 There has already been some study into the subject.
-A group of medical researchers recently reported that "cannabidiol has potential to prevent and inhibit SARS-CoV-2 infection."
-The researchers' abstract states that human patients previously taking CBD had "significantly lower SARS-CoV-2 infection incidence" when compared to the general population.
-Click here for more information with this study
+A group of medical researchers recently reported that "Cannabidiol has potential to prevent and inhibit SARS-CoV-2 infection."
+The researchers' abstract states that human patients previously taking CBD had "significantly lower SARSCoV-2 infection incidence" when compared to the general population.

 Nearly 4.6 million people worldwide have died from COVID-19 as of Sep.
 7, 2021.
 More than 664,000 of those fatalities have been in the U.S. Almost two-thirds of Americans (206 million) have gotten at least one vaccination dose.
 However, new variations of the coronavirus have appeared, threatening progress in fighting the illness and leading to new infections.